hkhanna/django-stripe-billing/README.md

        inlines = [billing.admin.CustomerAdminInline, billing.admin.StripeEventAdminInline]
    ```
 1. Once you have [configured Stripe](#stripe-configuration), create the desired billing `Plan`s in the Django admin.
+1. Add the `billing.mixins.BillingMixin` to the view where a user might manage their billing (e.g. a "Settings" view).
+  - There must be at least one Paid billing plan to use this Mixin.

 ### Stripe Configuration
 1. In your Stripe dashboard, you _must_ configure it to cancel a customer's subscription if all retries for a payment fail.